How To Wash Your Hair Without Getting Your Face Wet

 Leaning forward works really well with a powerful water stream – you can either use the showerhead or even the tap in your bathtub.

-First, flip all your hair to the front.
-Stand or kneel with your body facing the front of your tub and lean forward so that the water hits the back of your head.
+First, flip all your hair forward.
+Stand or kneel, facing the front of your tub, and lean forward so the water hits the back of your head.

 If you’re flexible enough, you can keep your face water-free for the duration of the hair wash.
-The trick is to avoid getting water on your face once you flip your hair back to stand up straight.
+The trick is to avoid getting water on your face when you flip your hair back up.

-Like with the lean-forward method, we recommend keeping a microfiber towel nearby to catch any droplets from falling onto your face as you’re getting out of the shower.
+As with the lean-forward method, we recommend keeping a microfiber towel nearby to catch any droplets that might fall onto your face as you get out of the shower.

 2. Use An Absorbent Headband

-Headbands like that are widely available and usually intended to keep the hair out of the face while you cleanse your face or apply makeup.
+Headbands like that are widely available and are usually intended to keep hair out of your face while you cleanse or apply makeup.
 But who said you can’t use them for other purposes?

 3. Use A Face Shield Or A Visor